Leading Together 2019 Conference - Inclusive Economic Prosperity

 The economy is rapidly changing.
 The public and private sectors, anchor institutions, and philanthropy play a vital role in strengthening local economies, and if knitted together, can serve as powerful drivers for building inclusive economic opportunities, ensuring further democratizing of philanthropy among the communities it is intended to serve.
 Set against a backdrop of often oppressed communities, philanthropy’s role can vary in fostering inclusive prosperity strategies.
-In this track, and we will showcase growing trends that are likely to present unfamiliar challenges to traditional community institutions, including artificial intelligence, automation, and economic development approaches such as innovation corridors and opportunity zones.
+In this track, and we showcase growing trends that are likely to present unfamiliar challenges to traditional community institutions, including artificial intelligence, automation, and economic development approaches such as innovation corridors and opportunity zones.
 Using tools like impact investing and program-related investments alongside traditional grantmaking, we want to showcase interesting ideas and theories of change that foundations are acting on to build resilient, productive, equitable, and sustainable communities that improve local economic outcomes for all residents.

 Tuesday, April 30 — 10:30 a.m. - 11:45 a.m.

 The usual metrics used to assess the national economy hide an enormous variety of experiences for workers and communities—flattening America’s rich diversity to a single number.
 Families have detailed knowledge of their own economic situations that may not align with the narratives used in policy and funding conversations, leading to programs that do not match their actual needs.
-Join us to learn what workers and communities across the U.S. say can help improve their financial lives, what employers, municipalities, and others can do to support those needs, and how philanthropy and research can inform and shape programs to assist financially fragile workers.
-Panelists will share insights learned from their respective efforts and will engage with the audience to learn and share perspectives from their work.
+Learn what workers and communities across the U.S. say can help improve their financial lives, what employers, municipalities, and others can do to support those needs, and how philanthropy and research can inform and shape programs to assist financially fragile workers.
+Panelists share insights learned from their respective efforts and engage with the audience to learn and share perspectives from their work.

 Bite-Size, Right Size: How CDFIs Help Advance Place-Based Impact Investing in Rural and Urban America